-We were given a recommendation to have dinner at Top Spot Seafood Kuching.
+We were given the recommendation to have dinner at Top Spot Seafood Kuching.
 The food court is full of stalls of fresh seafood.
 There are so many different types of fish and sea creatures to eat.
 While we are looking at some sea snails, the shop assistant explains to us how to order dinner.
-Basically you choose your seafood and then you are charged based on weight.
+Basically, you choose your seafood and then you are charged based on weight.

-I decide to try out the prawns as I don’t want a whole fish, as Amy won’t eat any.
+I decided to try out the prawns as I don’t want a whole fish, as Amy won’t eat any.
 The king prawn I choose is as big as the lobster next to it!
 It’s huge!
 It costs 10 MYR per 100g and just the one prawn is 240 grams!
 I also order a side of vegetables and mixed seafood.

 The food is cooked very quickly.
 I eat as much as I possibly can, but there’s just so much, so I am unable to finish it.
 The prawn and vegetables are scrumptious.
 Seafood is the best Kuching food to try as it’s so fresh!
 And if you’re looking for the best seafood in Kuching, look no further than Top Spot Food Court.

-I researched where to find the best laksa in Kuching prior to arriving, because Sarawak Laksa is meant to be incredible.
+I researched where to find the best laksa in Kuching prior to arriving because Sarawak Laksa is meant to be incredible.
 It wasn’t as widely available as I thought it would be, so when I saw it on the menu in a little stall along the Kuching waterfront, I decided to try it out.
-Unfortunately it was not the amazing meal that I hoped it would be, and that would probably because the chicken still had bones in it.
+Unfortunately, it was not the amazing meal that I hoped it would be, and that would probably be because the chicken still had bones in it.
 But you know, it was still nice enough and I’m glad I got to try out the Sarawak Laksa.

 Room service for dinner at the Imperial Riverbank Hotel

 After spending all day at Bako National Park, we are simply too exhausted to go out for dinner.
 So once again, we utilise the room service.
-I order Kway Teow wok fried noodles.
+I order Kway Teow wok-fried noodles.
 They don’t present well, but they sure do taste amazing.
 It’s our final night here and I sure am going to miss the food in Kuching.

 Layer cake from Mira Cake House